-Even though tile is easy to clean, if stains and dirt are left unattended, it can affect the quality and look of your flooring.
-You can keep your floor tiles in tip-top shape with a few easy cleaning procedures:
+Even though tile is easy to clean, if floor grout stains and dirt are left unattended, it can affect the quality and look of your flooring.
+You can keep your tile floors in tip-top shape with a few easy cleaning procedures:

 Make it a point to sweep, mop or vacuum your tiles at least once a day.
-If you don’t clean the tiles frequently, dirt, dust can accumulate and in combination with moisture can result in grime build up in the grouting.
-It is especially important to keep the tiles in the kitchen clean because drippings from raw food material carry dangerous bacteria that can contaminate other areas in the home.
+If you don’t clean the tile floors frequently, dirt dust can accumulate and, in combination with moisture, can result in grime build up in the grouting.
+Keeping the tiles in the kitchen clean is especially important because drippings from raw food materials carry dangerous bacteria that can contaminate other areas in the home.

 Remember to sweep or vacuum the floor before mopping it.
 Sweeping and vacuuming help dislodge stubborn dirt and dust; then run a dry cloth duster or dust mop throughout the flooring.
-For raw food drippings or pet urine, dry the area with cloth or paper towels.
-Mop the area with warm water then dry again with absorbent cloth.
+Dry the area with cloth or paper towels for raw food drippings or pet urine.
+Mop the area with warm water, then dry again with absorbent cloth.
 Finally, spray with anti-bacterial or disinfectant.

-Tip: Mopping your floor tiles with warm water once a week will maintain the shiny, clean look of your tiles.
+Tip: Mopping your floor tiles with warm water once a week will maintain your tiles’ shiny, clean look.

-Apply then rub the paste on the stained area using a clean piece of cloth and leave for 10 minutes.
-Using a soft brush, remove the paste then wash the area with warm water and dry with absorbent cloth.
-Repeat if stain is not completely removed.
-Similar to detergent, make sure excess paste is taken off your floor tiles.
+Apply, then rub the paste on the stained area using a clean piece of cloth and leave for 10 minutes.
+Using a soft brush, remove the paste, wash the area with warm water, and dry with absorbent cloth.
+Repeat if the stain is not completely removed.
+Like detergent, ensure excess paste is taken off your floor tiles.

-Mildew growth is not just unpleasant to look at; if allowed to cultivate, it could have serious repercussions on your health.
-Places with a high degree of moisture present the ideal conditions for mildew growth and in the house these areas are the kitchen and the bathroom.
+Mildew growth is not just unpleasant to look at; if allowed to be cultivated, it could have serious repercussions on your health.
+Places with a high degree of moisture present the ideal conditions for mildew growth; in the house, these areas are the kitchen and the bathroom.

 Scrub the floor with the ammonia solution.
 Make sure you are wearing rubber gloves when using ammonia.
 Once the mildew has been effectively removed, wash the area with warm water and wipe dry.

-First use the eraser head of a number 2 pencil to remove stubborn dirt from the grout.
+First, use the eraser head of a number 2 pencil to remove stubborn dirt from the grout lines.
 Then apply paste made of equal parts warm water and baking soda.
 If the stain is stubborn, leave the paste on for at least 10 minutes before scrubbing it using an old soft toothbrush.
-Once the trout is shiny and clean, remove excess baking soda with warm water then pat dry.
+Remove excess baking soda with warm water once the trout is shiny and clean, then pat dry.